 Note: Any of these leaves may be terminated upon notice.
-However, to extend a leave of absence, you need the agreement of the college, which may refuse.
-To avoid unforeseen circumstances, it may be wise to initially opt for the longest leave (Option "B") and terminate it at the appropriate time.
+However, to extend a leave of absence, you need the agreement of the service centre, which may refuse.
+To avoid unforeseen circumstances, it may be wise to initially opt for the longest leave (Option B) and terminate it at the appropriate time.